 At 22kg the Xduro is average but considering the kit on board is lightweight

-Weighing in at 21.9kg the E-xplorer is maybe not an ideal commuter bike but most people should be able to lift it onto a cycle rack.
+Weighing in at 27kg the NCM Moscow is maybe not an ideal commuter bike but most people should be able to lift it onto a cycle rack.

 At 23kg the Pulse is carrying a bit of extra weight because of it's battery, and although better than most it does lag behind against the competition in best in class.